Sunday, March 10, 2013

 The screen scrolls shooter style as you move constantly to the right, fighting off various evil critters as you go.
 Occasionally two headed wolves will pop up.
 The consensus is that these look more like pigs.
 I tend to agree.
 Which is a shame because a well animated 2 headed wolf would have been awesome, and a major flaw in this game is a lack of animation in certain places (though this shines through only because certain other places have an impressive amount of animation detail.
 Watch the arms on the tiger when it punches.)

 There are two kinds of these wolves.
 The brown ones are just normal enemies but they might indicate simply by their presence that a silver one is nearby.
-When you kill a silver two headed wolf a metal orb will float around in a zig zag, ascending pattern.
+When you kill a silver two headed wolf a metal orb will float around in an ascending zigzag pattern.
 You have to grab these to "POWER UP!"
-(As your character excitedly exclaims each time) making you bigger, stronger, nakeder, and more homoerotic - till finally, with the third orb, you turn into a beast, a different one (sort of) for each level of the game.
+(As your character excitedly exclaims each time) making you bigger, stronger, more naked, and more homoerotic - till finally, with the third orb, you turn into a beast, a different one (sort of) for each level of the game.
 GET IT??!!
 'ALTERED' 'BEAST'!

 You have to transform to even get the chance to fight Neff.
 If you see him before you are fully transformed he will stand there looking at you like an idiot for a while and then get bored and leave.
 This seems to take him roughly forever.
 Neff is a moron.
 If you're fully powered up he will exclaim "Welcome to your doom!" and transform into a boss monster that you have to fight, then you will be stripped of your power ups and taken to the next level.
 Some of the boss monsters, particularly the first one, are quite impressive to look at.

 After five levels and credits the game restarts at a higher difficulty.
 This game is best for people who want to play for score.
-Honestly as a simple action adventure its going to fall short, but if you are one of those players that likes to rack up big points this might be something that interest you, though there are much better games for that out there.
-Mostly this game is a buy for people who want to start the Genesis at the beginning.
+Honestly as a simple action adventure it is going to fall short, but if you are one of those players that likes to rack up big points this might be something that interests you, though there are much better games for that out there.
+Mostly, this game is a buy for people who want to start the Genesis at the beginning.
 It just doesn't fit well enough into any particular category, despite not being a bad game, to be warranted for much else.